 Medical Device Registration and Approval in Austria

 General country-specific regulatory information is provided on this page for medical device registration and approval in Austria.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Austria, to expedite the preparation of your medical device or IVD registration application.

-Medical device regulations and classification in Austria
+Medical Device Regulations and Classification in Austria

 REGULATORY AUTHORITY: Devices are regulated by the EU list of Competent Authorities.
 In Austria, devices are regulated by the BASG – Federal Office for Safety in Health Care AGES and MEA – Austrian Medicines and Medical Devices Agency.

 CLASSIFICATION SYSTEM: Medical devices are classified according to the EU Risk based Classification.

 Medical Devices: Class I, IIa, IIb, III